practicalli/spacemacs/before-you-start/recommended-command-line-tools.md

 ## Locate files with helm-locate
-The locate binary is used by `SPC f L` (`helm-locate`) to find files and directories on the operating system filespace.
+The locate binary is used by `SPC f L` (`helm-locate`) to find files and directories on the operating system file space.

 `helm-locate` is the fastest way to search for files across the whole file space on your computer as it uses the updatedb database.
 If a file was very recently added to the file system, run `sudo updatedb` to ensure all files are in the database.